RahulBendre1/legacy-ml-python/README.md

 ```
 Module 1: Learning Python
 1   Introduction and First Steps                            3
 2   Built-in Data Types                                    39
 3   Iterating and Making Decisions                         75
 4   Functions, Building Blocks of Code                    103
 5   Saving Time and Memory                                137
 6   Advanced Concepts - OOP, Decorators, and Iterators    175
 7   Testing, Profiling, and Dealing with Exceptions       215
 8   The Edges - GUIs and Scripts                          249
 9   Data Science                                          279
 10  Web Development Done Right                            311
 11  Debugging and Troubleshooting                         343
 12  Summing Up - A Complete Example                       359

 Module 2: Python 3 Object-Oriented Programming
 1   Object-oriented Design                                409
 2   Objects in Python                                     435
 3   When Objects Are Alike                                467
 4   Expecting the Unexpected                              505
 5   When to Use Object-Oriented Programming               533
 6   Python Data Structures                                563
 7   Python Object-oriented Shortcuts                      605
 8   Strings and Serialization                             637
 9   The Iterator Pattern                                  677
 10  Python Design Patterns I                              709
 11  Python Design Patterns II                             739
 12  Testing Object-oriented Programs                      765
 13  Concurrency                                           801

 Module 3: Mastering Python
 1   Getting Started - One Environment per Project                      837
 2   Pythonic Syntax, Common Pitfalls, and Style Guide                  849
 3   Containers and Collections - Storing Data the Right Way            885
 4   Functional Programming - Readabilty Versus Brevity                 917
 5   Decorators - Enabling Code Reuse by Decorating                     939
 6   Generators and Coroutines - Infinity, One Step at a Time           977
 7   Async IO - Multithreading without Threads                         1003
 8   Metaclasses - Making Classes (Not Instances) Smarter              1025
 9   Documentation - How to Use Sphinx and reStructuredText            1053
 10  Testing and Logging - Prepare for Bugs                            1093
 11  Debugging - Solving the Bugs                                      1155
 12  Performance - Treacking and Reducing Your Memoty and CPU Usage    1181
 13  Multiprocessing - When a Single CPU Core Is Not Enough            1221
 14  Extensions in C/C++, System Calls, and C/C++ Libraries            1239
+15  Packaging - Creating Your Own Libraries or Applications           1265

+Bibliography                                                          1287

 ```